danvoronov/CodeWithLLM-Updates/Tools.md

 Instead of paying for individual **API keys** for every AI service, there are cost-effective and flexible alternatives.
 One option is to use [OpenRouter](https://openrouter.ai/), which acts as a unified API for various models.
 This can potentially consolidate costs and simplify integration.

-You can also find a comprehensive list of AI coding tools in the following awesome-type repository: [awesome-code-ai](https://github.com/sourcegraph/awesome-code-ai).

 If you have powerful hardware and prioritize privacy or want more control, you can run large language models (LLMs) locally.
 Tools like [Ollama](https://ollama.com/) and [LM Studio](https://lmstudio.ai/) make it easier to deploy and manage these models on your own machine.
 For code autocompletion specifically, consider solutions with local-first option like [TabbyML](https://www.tabbyml.com/).